ATLauncher/ATLauncher/README.md

 ./gradlew run --args="--debug --working-dir=testLauncher"
 ```

-Setting the `--working-dir=testLauncher` argument is necessary as it will ensure that the launchers files are not
+Setting the `--working-dir=testLauncher` argument is necessary as it will ensure that the launcher files are not
 spewed in the root directory and are instead contained within a gitignored folder.

 ## Using an IDE